 Shredded Rainbow Salad is loaded with crisp, vibrant, colorful veggies.
 Perfect for easy meal prep with a delicious no oil homemade dressing.
+A unique and beautiful way to get your greens in.

 Eat the rainbow…because that’s where all the vitamins are!
 Rainbow salad is a delicious way to get in more fiber and veggies.
 Plus it’s easy to adapt a colorful salad to use what’s in season.